 Skip to main content

-Receiving carers can fill out this form to have the paying (liable) parent's exemption reviewed.
+Receiving carers can fill out a form to have the paying (liable) parent's exemption reviewed.
 You'll need to show us why they should still be paying you child support.

 Non-parent carers can also apply.